We strive to write code that conforms to the four rules for developers by Sandi Metz:

 - Controllers can instantiate only one object.
 Therefore, views should only know about one instance variable.

-Please read an article on those 4 rules.
+Please read an article on these four rules.

 - Don't violate a guideline without a good reason.

 - A reason is good when you can convince a teammate.

 Since it's often difficult, just remember that it was created because of controller actions like this one.

 - Avoid writing class methods—they resist refactoring and are better as extracted objects with one public method and multiple privates than as a single class method.
 Class methods should be used only for describing a rule that's applied for all instances:

 class Order def self.policy_class OrderPolicy end end

 - Avoid writing local variables—most local variables are better as extracted methods.